Murder of Kevin Jiang: Manhunt

-A few days after the murder, Pan phoned his parents, Hong Huang and Hao Pan, and asked them to meet him in Connecticut, instructing them to bring money in cash.
-Pan subsequently drove their car to Atlanta, where he abruptly stopped near a highway and walked off.
+A few days after the murder, Pan phoned his parents and asked them to meet him in Connecticut, instructing them to bring money in cash.
+On February 11, Pan subsequently drove their car to Atlanta, where he abruptly stopped near a highway and walked off.
 Both parents were questioned and denied knowing about Pan's involvement in a murder, but Pan's mother stated that she believed that her son had killed himself after leaving them.
 However, federal authorities monitored their bank accounts and took note of numerous withdrawals in the following months, totalling to over $10,000.
 On April 8, 2021, Interpol issued a Red Notice requesting Pan's arrest and detention in reference to murder and larceny charges.
 Pan's parents were monitored and recorded traveling to Connecticut and Georgia during spring 2021, with surveillance video at an electronics store in Marietta, Georgia, capturing footage of them along with an individual resembling Pan.

 On May 14, 2021, Pan was apprehended in Montgomery, Alabama, where he was living at a boarding house under the false name "Henry Choi".
 He was in possession of $19,000 cash, his father's passport, and seven cell phones.
-His bail was set at $20 million.
+His bail was set at $20 million, as he was seen as a flight risk for his ties to China.
+His defense unsuccessfully argued for a lower bond, stating that the passport in Pan's possession was marked as void, that he had no relatives in Shanghai, and that neither he or his parents had contact with anyone in China since the mid-2010s.
 Pan's parents were again investigated, but not charged.